 Set within the dense jungles of the Terai region, The Jaagir Lodge at Dudhwa is the best place to #UnHoliday!
-Get ready for an exclusive raw and rugged experience with The Ultimate Travelling Camp as you set out on wildlife safaris to explore the wild, the forests, and the local culture, all in the comfort of supreme luxury.
+Get ready for an exclusive raw and rugged experience with The Ultimate Travelling Camp as you set out on wildlife safaris to explore the forests, wildlife and the local culture of Terai, all in the comfort of supreme luxury.

 The Chronicles Of The Jungle, Unfurled

 With a gentle whisk of elegance, grace and pride, TUTC delivers an exquisite, tailor-made holiday at the Jaagir Lodge, a heritage structure loaded with ultimate luxury, and surrounded by forest reserves.
 Your #UnHolidayAtDudhwa blends innate and authentic experiences with the finest luxury for the ultimate wildlife experience.

 Explore the dense forests of the Terai region and encounter great wild beasts as you embark on wildlife safaris or walk through mystical leaf-carpeted forests.
 Adore the beauty of a woody paradise boasting of sparkling streams and marvel at ancient, deep-rooted trees; a sight that will soothe your heart and perpetually reside in your mind.

 There’s a charm that lingers in the wilderness.
 Set out on a quest to explore the dense forests of Terai at dawn, when the first rays of the sun lightly graze dewdrops on the leaves, parting old branches with heavenly seams of gold.
 This misty-morning jungle scene is a feast to the eyes, while the cheerful chirping and flapping of the many winged creatures bring to you joy, beyond bounds.

 Wild #UnHoliday Experiences With TUTC